choria-io/go-choria/docs/content/adr/001/_index.md

 * The entire concept of the cache to be removed [#1842](https://github.com/choria-io/go-choria/pull/1842)
 * Default collective when v2 is used will be `choria` [#1885](https://github.com/choria-io/go-choria/pull/1885)
 * Submission can sign messages [#1873](https://github.com/choria-io/go-choria/issues/1873)
-* The protocol code should be instances not a singleton so each can have unique contextes and logging
+* The protocol code should be instances not a singleton so each can have unique contexts and logging
 * Stronger AAA interactions by signing NONCE like data in login and sign requests
 * Potentially entirely remove the concept of Trusted Signers that was a mid term stop gap till this work is complete, only used by 1 users as far as we are aware